 - Arrange oranges, pistachios, and pomegranate arils over top of greens.
 Sprinkle with goat cheese.

-- For dressing, whisk together orange juice, honey, champagne vinegar, canola oil, dijon mustard, salt, and pepper until the salt has dissolved and the dressing is emulsified.
+- For dressing, whisk together orange juice, honey, champagne vinegar, canola oil, mustard, salt, and pepper until the salt has dissolved and the dressing is emulsified.

 - Dress salad just before serving, or pass the dressing at the table.